-Here we present Branching Flows, which is a framework for generative modeling over variable-length sequences, where the elements can be continuous, manifold-valued, discrete, or combinations of these.
-This is formulated in Generator Matching \citep{Holderrieth2024GeneratorMG}, where a conditional process transports samples from a simple distribution to samples from the data distribution.
-The generator of this conditional process is learned, in expectation, yielding a generator whose marginals match those of the conditional process.
+Here we present Branching Flows, a framework for generative modeling over variable-length sequences where the elements can be continuous, manifold-valued, discrete, or combinations of these.
+This is formulated in Generator Matching \citep{Holderrieth2024GeneratorMG}, where a conditional process transports samples from a simple distribution to the data distribution.
+The generator of this is learned, in expectation, yielding a process whose marginals match those of the conditional process.
 Branching Flows augments a base Markov generator on an element space with a branching and deletion process.
-A forest of trees that represents the branching structure is used to couple a sample from a simple distribution (with elements at the roots) with the data distribution (elements at the leaves).
-Much like the processes used in molecular evolution and phylogenetics \citep{felsenstein1981evolutionary}, the elements evolve independently along each branch but duplicate and decouple at bifurcations in the tree.
-We show how to use this construction, composed with optional deletions, to train a generative model with naturally hierarchical stochastic paths over sequences of varying length.
+A forest of trees is used to couple a sample from a simple distribution (with elements at the roots) with the data distribution (elements at the leaves).
+Like the processes used in phylogenetics \citep{felsenstein1981evolutionary}, the elements evolve independently along each branch but duplicate and decouple at bifurcations in the tree.
+This construction, composed with optional deletions, allows us to train a generative model over sequences of varying length.

-We demonstrate Branching Flows on small molecules, antibody sequences, as well as on protein structure generation, which is a real-world multimodal application involving Euclidean, manifold, and discrete states.
-Finally, we provide a flexible implementation that makes it simple to compose base processes into Branching Flows.